 If you’re expecting a baby, you’re probably familiar with an oral glucose tolerance test (OGTT).
-This diagnostic assessment is often carried out between the 24th to 28th week of pregnancy or earlier if the mother-to-be has risk factors for gestational diabetes.
+This diagnostic assessment is often carried out between the 24th and 28th weeks of pregnancy or earlier if the mother-to-be has risk factors for gestational diabetes.
 Read on to find out everything you need to know about an oral glucose tolerance test.

 What is an oral glucose tolerance test (OGTT)?